Tailor-made Tour 20 days from £6500 per person

 Fly overnight from the UK to Tokyo.

-Arrive in Tokyo and transfer by airport bus to your hotel for a four-night stay in the Japanese capital.
+Arrive in Tokyo and transfer by airport bus to your hotel for a two-night stay in the Japanese capital.
 Spend the remainder of the day recovering from your flight, perhaps with a visit to the Old Quarter of Asakusa in the afternoon.

 For a quick, jet-lag busting fix of old Tokyo, we recommend the eastern Asakusa district, home of the venerable Sensoji temple.
 Watch worshippers light incense and bow before the city’s oldest shrine, then enjoy the Japanese atmosphere of the surrounding streets, with their antique kimono boutiques and traditional kitchen utensil shops.
 For dinner, head for the main Ginza branch of the famous Kyubey chain, where you’ll find out what real sushi should taste like.
 As with most high-end sushiyas, each piece is made in front of you and served one at a time.
 The flavours are nothing short of a revelation!